A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \subsubsection{NeuPL}

-NeuPL~\cite{liu2022neupl} introduces another key innovation: it employs a unified conditional network, where each policy is adjusted against a specific meta-game mixture strategy.
+Neural Population Learning (NeuPL)~\citep{liu2022neupl} introduces another critical innovation: it employs a unified conditional network, where each policy is adjusted against a specific meta-game mixture strategy.
 This is instrumental in enabling transfer learning across policies.
-Owing to NeuPL's reliance on a unified conditional network parameterized by $\theta$, $\pi_{i}(\cdot|h(i))$ can be succinctly represented as $\pi_\theta(\cdot|h(i))$.
-Moreover, given that the policies in NeuPL are contingent on the opponent sampling strategy $\sigma_i$, it is apt to define $h(i)=\sigma_i$.
+Owing to NeuPL's reliance on a unified conditional network parameterized by $\theta$, $\pi_{[k]}(\cdot|h(k))$ can be succinctly represented as $\pi_\theta(\cdot|h(k))$.
+Since NeuPL policies depend on the opponent sampling strategy $\sigma_{[k]}$, we define $h(k)=\sigma_{[k]}$.